 Column and Base

-The column comes with a base, and it is the casting that supports all other parts of the milling machine.
+The column has a base, and the casting supports all other milling machine parts.
 The column features an oil reservoir and a pump that lubricates the spindle.
 It rests on the base, and the knee base has a coolant reservoir and a pump.
 These are required to cool off the milling machine during teaching operations.

 The knee is a casting that supports the saddle and table.
 All gearing mechanisms are within the knee.
 It is secured to the column by dovetail ways, supported, and adjusted by a vertical positioning screw.
 That is the elevating screw.
 It adjusts the knee up and down, raising or lowering the lever.
 Use the help of a hand or power feed.